Day 7 — Wednesday, September 11, 2025 | Nevada to California

 One of the many locomotives in the grounds of the museum.
 This would complete our “unintended” trains, planes, and automobiles trip theme.

-That said, even though I spent most of that evening and night in the hospital, I did feel much better the following days and was able to enjoy Palo Alto and San Francisco.
+Despite spending most of that evening and night in the hospital, I felt significantly better in the days that followed and was able to enjoy time in Palo Alto and San Francisco.